Having been extensively

 upon visiting the same workshop, more used to dealing with the higher finances of

-the prognosis came back that a complete new engine was
+the oil industry, the prognosis came back that a complete new engine was

 So with agriculture not reading from the same financial script as